ozzs/monobox/README.md

 * No ads

 ## Installation
+First and foremost, make sure your mobile device and PC are using the same wireless network, otherwise the application will not be able to communicate with the server running on the computer.

 ### Backend
 The `requirements.txt` file lists all the Python libraries that the music player depends on, and they can be installed using:
 ```
 pip install -r requirements.txt
 ```

+### Frontend

 ## How To Use